AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 )<table.simulation-visualisations>

 Along with these visualisation further in-depth measures have been taken to make it possible to understand the underlying theory; these are described in @s.m.introspection-tools.

+#todo[
+  Refer to appendix that shows screenshots of each visualisation modules.
+]

 ==== Viewport <s.m.viewport>